Nancy Hsueh: Career

 In the early 1960s, she appeared in the Korean War drama War Hunt (1962) and the John Ford Western Cheyenne Autumn (1964).
 According to author Jon Abbott, "her exotic appearance kept her busy in the spy shows of the period, including The Man from U.N.C.L.E., I Spy, and The Wild, Wild West."

 In 1967, she was cast as the female lead in the CBS soap opera Love is a Many Splendored Thing.
 The series was initially intended as a continuation of the 1955 film of the same name, which told the story of an interracial relationship between an American reporter and a Eurasian doctor.
 Hsueh portrayed Mia Elliott, the daughter of the couple in the original film.
 However, CBS censors became uncomfortable with the series' portrayal of an interracial romance between a Eurasian woman (Hsueh) and a white American doctor (Robert Milli), and Hsueh's character was written out of the series within one year.

 Her most prominent film role was as Boris Karloff's personal assistant in Peter Bogdanovich's Targets (1968).
 She had only a few small parts in film and television in the 1970s; her final acting role was in House Calls (1978).

 Personal life

-Hsueh was the daughter of Wei Fan Hsueh, who was born in Nanking, China, and Evelyn Postal, who was of Native American and Scottish-Irish descent.
+Hsueh was the daughter of Wei Fan Hsueh, who was born in Nanking, China, and Evelyn Postal, who was of Native American and Scots-Irish descent.
 She majored in education at the University of California, Los Angeles.

 On January 16, 1965, she married Daniel Carr, whom she had met during filming of Cheyenne Autumn.

 She died of atherosclerosis in Portland, Maine on November 24, 1980, aged 39.